amy324/CLI-Framework-for-Advanced-Analysis/README.md

 **Note**: Ensure that you have Go and Python installed on your system before running the tool.

 Feel free to reach out for any questions or further assistance.
-Happy analysing!

 ## About the Author